 SEACOR Holdings Inc., or SEACOR, currently owns 100% of our outstanding common stock, and following consummation of this offering, SEACOR will continue to be our controlling stockholder.
 Following consummation of this offering, we will have two classes of authorized common stock: Class A common stock, which we are offering hereby, and Class B common stock.
 SEACOR will not own any shares of our Class A common stock and will own all of the issued and outstanding shares of our Class B common stock, representing approximately % of our total outstanding shares of common stock, without giving effect to any exercise of the underwriters' option to purchase additional shares, as described below.
 The rights of the holders of Class A and Class B common stock are substantially identical, except with respect to voting and conversion.
 Specifically, the holders of Class B common stock shall be entitled to eight votes per share and the holders of Class A common stock shall be entitled to one vote per share.
 Accordingly, SEACOR will hold approximately % of the combined voting power of our outstanding common stock upon completion of this offering.
-In addition, the shares of Class B common stock are automatically convertible into shares of Class A common stock upon completion of this offering.
-In addition, the shares of Class B common stock.
+In addition, the shares of Class B common stock are automatically convertible into shares of Class A common stock upon specified events or, prior to a tax-fee spin-off, at the option of the holders of Class B common stock.
 The shares of Class A common stock are not convertible into any other shares of our capital stock.